 Row-level security (RLS) with Power BI

 You can configure RLS for data models imported into Power BI with Power BI Desktop.
-You can also configure RLS on datasets that are using DirectQuery, such as SQL Server.
+You can also configure RLS on semantic models that are using DirectQuery, such as SQL Server.
 For Analysis Services or Azure Analysis Services lives connections, you configure Row-level security in the model, not in Power BI Desktop.
-The security option doesn't show up for live connection datasets.
+The security option doesn't show up for live connection semantic models.

 Define roles and rules in Power BI Desktop

 You can define roles and rules within Power BI Desktop.
 When you publish to Power BI, you also publish the role definitions.

 Import data into your Power BI Desktop report, or configure a DirectQuery connection.

 You can't define roles within Power BI Desktop for Analysis Services live connections.
 You need to do that within the Analysis Services model.

 From the Modeling tab, select Manage Roles.